donkey-kong-forum/streamers-list/README.md

    - `dkfUsername` is optional (their forum display name, if different)

 3. Commit and push your changes to the `main` branch
-4. The list will automatically update within 5 minutes
+4. The list will automatically update within a few minutes

 ### Removing a Streamer